Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Bedroll (1 GP)

 A Bedroll sleeps one Small or Medium creature.
-While in a Bedroll, you automatically succeed on saving throws against extreme cold (see the Dungeon Master’s Guide).
+While in a Bedroll, you automatically succeed on saving throws against extreme cold (see the Dungeon Master's Guide).

 ---